 The lodge owners or restaurant owners might not be able to speak words besides Thank You or Welcome.
 So you might have plenty of problems while dealing with them about your needs.

 You might want to have your food cooked a certain way or might need to communicate with the lodge owners about your other necessities.

 If you are a solo trekker, you might also have a lot of problems communicating with people there even for the simplest of reasons like for asking directions or otherwise.

 In this way, if you are not versed in the Nepalese language well, you might bump into some problems.

 A guide will help you break down whatever communication barrier you have by translating your thoughts into the Nepalese language for the local people.

 In addition, some guides also have some degree of command over European languages.
-Some students of the Travel and Tourism in Nepal also study some European languages like French, Italian, or Spanish these days
+Some students of Travel and Tourism in Nepal also study some European languages like French, Italian, or Spanish these days

-    So if your guides are students who have a basic understanding of such languages, it will be really easy for you even if you have trouble speaking English language.
+So if your guides are students who have a basic understanding of such languages, it will be really easy for you even if you have trouble speaking the English language.

 But you need to confirm the language abilities of your guides with the travel agency with which you have booked your guide.

 The cultural experience is something without which your trek will be utterly incomplete.
 Once you get in touch with the historical or religious significance of the place you are going to, it adds a lot of value to your trek.